HARMONIC: A Multimodal Dataset of Assistive Human-Robot Collaboration: Data Collection Procedure

 \subsubsection{EMG}

-Participant muscle activation while controlling the joystick was controlled using a Myo sensor\cite{myowebsite}.
-Due to initialization failures, this data is only available for about 20\% of the runs (see Table~\ref{tab:coverage} for full details).
-It consists of the following signals: \begin{itemize} \item EMG message, denoting the activation of eight individual EMG sensors \item ORI message, denoting the orientation of the arm in roll/pitch/yaw \item IMU message, denoting the readings of the IMU attached to the armband \end{itemize}
+Participant muscle activation while controlling the joystick was captured using a Myo sensor \citep{myowebsite}.
+Due to initialization failures, these data are only available for about 20\% of the runs (see Table~\ref{tab:coverage} for full details).
+It consists of the EMG message, denoting the activation of eight individual EMG sensors, the ORI message, denoting the orientation of the arm in roll/pitch/yaw, and the IMU message, denoting the readings of the IMU attached to the armband.